 Beaches, attractions, and activities in the Outer Banks

 - While beach access within the villages is limited to pedestrians, ORV access is available in many areas within the National Park (permit required.)
 Your pup is welcome to join you at the beach as long as he remains on a leash.
-While most beaches in the Outer Banks are unguarded, there are designated life-garded beaches where you can safely enjoy swimming in the waters of the Atlantic.
+While most beaches in the Outer Banks are unguarded, there are designated life-guarded beaches where you can safely enjoy swimming in the waters of the Atlantic.

 - Cape Hatteras Lighthouse is the tallest brick lighthouse in the United States and the tallest of any kind in North Carolina.
 The most famous of the Outer Banks’ five lighthouses, the Cape Hatteras Lighthouse is an exciting climb and a popular location for family photographs.

 What is the Outer Banks most known for?

-Discover the Outer Banks

 Our Favorite Things To Do On Hatteras Island